moment/momentjs.com/docs/moment-timezone/01-using-timezones/04-formatting.md

-In addition to including the `+00:00` formatting information, Moment Timezone also includes information for the abbreviated timezone name.
+In addition to including the `+00:00` formatting information, Moment Timezone also includes information for the abbreviated time zone name.

 ```js
 moment.tz([2012, 0], 'America/New_York').format('z');    // EST